When is The Umbrella Academy season two released on Netflix? What's going to happen?

 Is there a trailer for The Umbrella Academy season 2?

-As of yet, we don’t have a trailer for the second season.
+As of yet, we don’t have a trailer for the second season – though with only a few weeks until the series returns, we’re sure one will be on the way soon.

 Netflix also has yet to share any official first look images but there was a fun teaser video shared alongside the release date announcement.